Yes Yes Yes: Australia’s Journey to Marriage Equality documents thirteen years of tireless campaigning for marriage equality in Australia.

 “The lesson is to never feel you can’t make a difference.
 If you truly believe in a progressive and just cause, you do have it in you to stand up and improve your world.”

-“What we have seen is more than 5000 happy couples get married,” he said.
+“What we have seen is more than 5000 happy couples get married.

 “The LGBTI community has the knowledge that support for them has never been stronger, and momentum for change has also never been stronger.